particle-iot/docs/src/content/reference/device-os/firmware.md

 DIR* opendir(const char* pathname)
 ```

 Open a directory stream to iterate the files in the directory.
 Be sure to close the directory when done using [`closedir`](#file-system-closedir).
 Do not attempt to free the returned `DIR*`, only use `closedir`.
+You should closedir as soon as possible.
+Do not leave directory handles open for later use; instead close an reopen the directory later.

 - `pathname`: The pathname to the directory (Unix-style, with forward slash as the directory separator).

 Returns `NULL` (0) on error, or a non-zero value for use with `readdir`.

+{{!-- BEGIN shared-blurb 196197f5-35e2-484b-878f-9d5124d8ea77 --}}
+{{note op="start" type="note"}}
+You must not call `unlink()` with an open directory handle to one or more parent directories!
+The common case where this can occur is if using the combination of opendir() and readdir(), and attempting to remove a file from within the loop.
+Doing so can cause an error, or, in some cases, corrupt the file system.

+You should either save a list of all files to delete then unlink them after closedir, or use `findLeafEntry()`.
+For examples of the latter, see the [SequentialFileRK](https://github.com/rickkas7/SequentialFileRK/blob/main/src/SequentialFileRK.cpp) library, or the [rmrf helper](https://github.com/particle-iot/device-os/pull/2798) in Device OS.
+{{note op="end"}}
+{{!-- END shared-blurb --}}

 ### File system readdir